Jeunese/jeunese.github.io/docs/online-documentation.md

 ### People

+Product documentation usually sits with the Product team, although developers will also be responsible for aspects of the documentation.

-Technical writers are not typically responsible for every aspect of the Docs-as-Code approach.
+Technical writers aren't typically responsible for every aspect of the Docs-as-Code approach.
 Rather, technical writers are in charge of:

 - Information gathering and scoping for content.
 - Writing and checking content.